Ricardo La Volpe: Guadalajara

 La Volpe was named Guadalajara manager after a 4–0 loss against América with just four games to go in the tournament.
 After a win against Pachuca on his debut, he finished the league with a draw and 2 losses.
 However, on 30 April 2014, La Volpe was fired by Vergara after a female staff member alleged improper behavior by La Volpe toward her, resulting in a lawsuit.

 América

 Following the sacking of Club América's manager Ignacio Ambríz, La Volpe was announced as manager on 22 September 2016.
 Just two days after becoming manager, they defeated Universidad Nacional, 2–1.
 He led América towards a strong final stretch at the end of 2016, culminating with a fourth-place finish at the FIFA Club World Cup and finishing runners-up in the Apertura championship match against Tigres UANL.

-Although contributing by debuting major prospects such as Diego Lainez and Edson Álvarez, Lavolpe and America decided to part ways after a lackluster Clausura 2017 where America failed to qualify to the playoffs for the first time since 2011.
+Although contributing by debuting major prospects such as Diego Lainez and Edson Álvarez, La Volpe and America decided to part ways after a lackluster Clausura 2017 where America failed to qualify to the playoffs for the first time since 2011.